 Farringdon House Approved School, Farringdon, Devon

-The Farringdon House Approved School for Boys, near Farringdon, Devon, was in operation by at least 1941 when it could house 54 boys.
-It may, however, have relocated for part of the war years to Sandford Orleigh near Newton Abbot.
+The Farringdon House Approved School for Senior Boys, near Farringdon, Devon, was in operation by at least 1941 when it could house 54 boys.
+It relocated for part of the war years to Sandford Orleigh near Newton Abbot.

-In 1955, the school relocated to Whipton and merged with the Devon and Exeter Approved School for Boys, the new establishment being known as the Northbrook School.
+In 1955, the school moved to Whipton and merged with the Devon and Exeter Approved School for Boys, the new establishment briefly known as Farringdon School before becoming formally known as the Northbrook School in 1957.

 In January 1960, the Farringdon premises were taken over by the Devon and Exeter Training School for Girls which then adopted the name of the Farringdon House School.
 In 1973, the School became a Community Home with Education under the control of Devon County Council.
 The Home closed in 1993 and its assets passed to the newly constituted Farringdon House Trust to provide grants relating to children or young people in their education and training.